 The meteor scatter (MS) is one of my favorite operations on VHF.

 My first HSCW (High Speed CW) MS QSO was in August 1981 during Perseides.
-At this time I used all home made equipment: HF receiver (21 mhz IF), transverter 144/21 MHz, 100 W power amplifier (GU-29 tube). home made programmable memory key,
+At this time I used all home made equipment: HF receiver (21 mhz IF), transverter 144/21 MHz, 100 W power amplifier (GU-29 tube). home made programmable memory key, 600 (lpm) and tape recorder with variable speed and ring tape.
+And 7 elements QUAD antenna by GW4CQT.

 As for a long time it was….